 - Net Wrap-Up

 You can also join us via Echolink on K4VCM-R, node 79190, additionally you can listen in (listen only) on Broadcastify.
-Don’t forget to follow along online using NetLogger, download it at the link to the left.
-It’s free and is available for Mac, Linux and Windows (desktops/laptops only, no tablets yet)!
+Don’t forget to follow along online using NetLogger, it’s free and is available for Mac, Linux and Windows (desktops/laptops only, no tablets/phones yet)!
 Hop on and follow the logging, see who’s on… and who’s not, plus join in on the conversations taking place in the “Almost Instant Messenger” (AIM) window, lot’s of interesting conversations usually taking place.
 Once you have NetLogger up and running, look for “SundayNightNet org E LINK 79190”.

-For more information or questions, send an email to email@example.com.
+For more information or for answers to any questions, send us an email.